 What to watch

-This space evolves rapidly.
+AI crawler management and access control evolve rapidly.
 The following signals indicate where things may be heading.

 Crawler identity practices: Will AI operators adopt verification norms similar to search engines?
 Standardised verification would enable more confident access control decisions.